Henrique-Peixoto/typescript-the-net-ninja/README.md

   isHidden: boolean
 }
 ```
-And again, when giving this object a value you can't add new fiels, remove fields or change their names.
+And again, when giving this object a value, you can't add new fields, remove existing fields or change their names.
 ## 📦 More content
 If you want a video of this tutorial, check the one made by The Net Ninja: [TypeScript Tutorial #5 - Explicit Types](https://www.youtube.com/watch?v=__92ek8Xh4o&list=PL4cUxeGkcC9gUgr39Q_yD6v-bSyMwKPUI&index=5)